verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can only be called:

-- by a validator in the permission branch until the root permission if permission is VP managed (GRANTOR or ECOSYSTEM schema mode).
+- by an ancestor (a validator in the permission branch until the root permission (GRANTOR, ECOSYSTEM, OPEN schema mode)).
-- by the grantee (OPEN schema mode).
+- by the grantee (OPEN, GRANTOR, ECOSYSTEM schema mode).
-- by the trust registry controller (always),
+- by the `TrustRegistry` controller (owner of the credential schema).

-To self-revoke a permission that is managed by a VP, a grantee MUST use the [request permission vp termination].(#mod-perm-msg-4-request-permission-vp-termination).

 ##### [MOD-PERM-MSG-9-1] Revoke Permission parameters